-The provision of appropriate academic adjustments for students with documented disabilities need not guarantee opportunity for achievement.
 Paul D. Camp Community College is committed to providing students with documented disabilities the same opportunity to achieve academic success as it provides for all students.

 Documentation provides veriﬁcation to validate a claim of a specific disability in order to provide appropriate, reasonable accommodations to student with disabilities who seek an accommodation.
 Colleges should require documentation from a qualified professional that includes a full clinical description, current functional limitations, and a prognosis to include any expected future decline in functional ability.
 This documentation should also include information about the methodology used to make a diagnosis, specific results of the assessments used, summary data, and specific assessment scores based on adult norms where having such additional information will assist colleges in engaging in a deliberative and collaborative decision-making process that considers each student’s unique situation and experience, but not where requesting such information becomes overly burdensome to a student.
 Such documentation includes: a full clinical description, current functional limitations, and a prognosis to include any expected future decline in functional ability.
 This documentation should also include information about the methodology used to make a diagnosis, specific results of the assessments used, summary data, and specific assessment scores based on adult norms where having such additional information will assist the college in engaging in a deliberative and collaborative decision-making process that considers the student’s unique situation and experience.